SapuSeven/compose-protostore/README.md

 > [!IMPORTANT]
 > Since this library focuses on a use case where dependency injection is available,
 > this section requires your app to utilize Hilt and ViewModels.
-> It may be possible to implement it without these dependencies, but it is untested and currently not supported.
+> It is possible to implement it without these dependencies, but it is currently undocumented.

 #### Single-user settings